-Auto exposure lock is a function that’s not talked about much.
+AE lock, or auto exposure lock, is a function that’s not talked about much.
 I think this is because most photography educators, myself included, recommend learning how to use manual mode.
+In which case you won’t need AE lock.
 BUT that doesn’t mean that the other modes aren’t good, useful and have their place.

 You’ll find these auto exposure lock tips helpful if you photograph in: